shivamgaur314/Hotel-Booking-Demand-Exploratory-Analysis/README.md

 We learned that

-1.Almost 35% of bookings were canceled.
+1.Almost 35% of bookings were cancelled.

 2.More than 60% of the population booked the City hotel.